Denistone suburb profile

 Denistone property market performance

-The rental market for houses in Denistone has seen a notable increase, with average rents rising by 9.1% over the last 12 months to $900.
-This suggests a growing demand for rental houses, while the unit rental market remains inactive.
+The rental market in Denistone has experienced significant changes, with house rents increasing by 20.6% and unit rents rising by 6.0% over the last 12 months.
+This indicates a strong demand for rental properties, particularly houses, in the area.

 | Houses | Units | |